AndresQuichimbo/CUWALID/docs/source/dryp_model.rst

 * Model domain, a raster file that can indicating the basin.
 Default value is 1.0.
 If not provided, the entire grid will be assumed as the model domain.
 * Channel witdth (in meters), default value is 10m.

 In case of proving a flow direction file, it should follow Landlab conventions.
-A comprehensive description of landlab flow direction convention can be found in \url{https://landlab.readthedocs.io/en/master/reference/components/flow_director.html}.
-Noted that Landlab grids are labelled from 0 to n, where n is the number of cells (see \url{https://landlab.readthedocs.io/en/master/user_guide/grid.html} and example below).
+A comprehensive description of landlab flow direction convention can be found `here <https://landlab.readthedocs.io/en/master/reference/components/flow_director.html>`_.
+Noted that Landlab grids are labelled from 0 to n, where n is the number of cells (see `here <https://landlab.readthedocs.io/en/master/user_guide/grid.html>`_ and example below).

 .. parsed-literal::
     ncols        5